rhiaro/questforbrothers/notes/places.md

 Balan is the portion of the continent from the White Sea to the far eastern coast.
 Mnt covers the other side of the White Sea, to the far west.

 Countries in modern Balan keep time in Balan Year whereby Balan Year 0 was the start of the fall of the Tantonian Empire.
 It's currently B214.
 The Empire kept time from the start of the empire, which is why this was changed, and made it up to E786.
 Vodat, Tivnies and other countries to the east have their own year count as well, but Balan Year is commonly agreed.
 There's some older timekeeping system based on the Source but I haven't figured that out yet.

+TODO: two cycles of days based on two different things that are combined in certain combinations to mean different things.

 ## Tantonia